leonidas/codeblog/2012/2012-01-17-declarative-game-logic-afrp.md

 ```

 Here we are starting to see a problem.
-The ball position depends on bounce events which are generated from collisions with the top and bottom walls as wells as the player bat.
+The ball position depends on bounce events which are generated from collisions with the top and bottom walls as well as the player's bat.
 However, in order to generate those collisions we need to know the ball position.
 Chicken and egg.

 So, what do we do?
 Let's assume for a moment, that we could somehow know the ball position before we generate it and write ballPos like this: